luismaf/Atucha/README.md

-Atucha
+atucha
 ======

-Atucha is a bourne shell script intended to increase the battery life of any android device.
+atucha is a bourne shell script intended to increase the battery life of any android device.